jnGreg/jobFinder/README.md

 ##  Project Description
-Jobfinder is an educational project that scrapes job offers on https://justjoin.it \n The project can be found under https://jobfinderue.000webhostapp.com/ domain
+Jobfinder is an educational project that scrapes job offers on https://justjoin.it /n The project can be found under https://jobfinderue.000webhostapp.com/ domain
 ___
 ## Features